 Handicap 15, a member at Howlong and a writer and panelist for several golfing publications.

-A member at Commonwealth and Royal Hobart, handicap 8.
+A member at Commonwealth, handicap 8.
 He travels the world extensively playing golf and organizing trips especially to Thailand.

-Has worked in the golf media for the past 18 years and is the only golf writer to ever work on-staff at both Australian Golf Digest and Golf Australia.
-Currently the associate editor at Australian Golf Digest, his handicap is 6 at Stonecutters Ridge Golf Club.
+Has worked in the golf media for the past 20 years and is the only golf writer to ever work on-staff at both Australian Golf Digest and Golf Australia.
+Currently the associate editor at Australian Golf Digest, his handicap is 9 at Launceston Golf Club.